Richard42Graham/WLED-Lion/instructions/instructions.md

 ```bash
 esptool.py write_flash 0x0 WLED_0.13.3_ESP01.bin
 ```
-ESPtool can auto-detect the port, but it can specified with the  `-p` flag.
+esptool can auto-detect the port, but it can be specified with the  `-p` flag.
 The ports are usually `/dev/ttyUSB0` or `/dev/ttyACM0`.

 If esptool connects to the flasher and progresses, then you have successfully flashed firmware